YukiCodepth/AutoScribe.AI/README.md

 🧩 Overview

-DualSage.AI is an intelligent assistant that transforms raw transcripts into structured, actionable insights — designed for both academic and professional use cases.
+AutoScribe.AI is an intelligent assistant that transforms raw transcripts into structured, actionable insights — designed for both academic and professional use cases.
 Users can manually input transcripts from meetings, lectures, or discussions, and receive:

 * Context-specific summaries
 * Clear action items